Modularizing a Large Commercial Code Base

 With that settled, we discussed what features we want to use and how:

-• Plain requires and exports: We obviously need them to make this work at all.
+: We obviously need them to make this work at all. - Implied readability with

-• Optional dependencies with requires static: This only differs from requires at run time, so there’s no reason to use it.
+at run time, so there’s no reason to use it. - Qualified exports with

-• Qualified exports with exports to: They allow something in between private and public APIs, which we felt was a mostly unnecessary dilution of the module system’s promises of strong encapsulation.
+: They allow something in between private and public APIs, which we felt was a mostly unnecessary dilution of the module system’s promises of strong encapsulation.
 We only allow it as a temporary solution for cases where subprojects that are being modularized are too closely coupled and decoupling would take too much time and hinder the modularization effort.
-Each use should be explained with a comment.
+Each use should be explained with a comment. - Reflective access with

 Step 3: More questions that need answers